 Guests exploring Knossos Palace ruins with frescoes and columns in Crete.

 Get your booking confirmed instantly

-Hear fascinating stories of sacred bull-leaping ceremonies, the Palace’s underground storerooms filled with giant pithoi jars, and the dramatic collapse of the Minoans that sparked legends across the Greek world.
+Learn about sacred bull-leaping ceremonies, underground storerooms filled with pithoi jars, and the dramatic fall of the Minoans that fueled Greek legends during your guided tour.

-90-minute guided tour of Knossos Palace (maximum 16 guests)
+Access for a 90-minute guided tour of Knossos Palace with up to 16 guests.

+Guests exploring Knossos Palace ruins with frescoes and columns in Crete.